 postsecondary school on the basis of the number of former students

-who defaulted on FFEL Program loans received at that school.
+who defaulted on FFEL and/or Direct Loan Program Loans received

 Department of Education.

-to get student aid, a student must be enrolled in an eligible program.
+handbook.
+Generally, to get student aid, a student must be enrolled in

-determined for the purposes of the federal Student Financial
+determined for the purposes of the federal SFA programs.
+The EFC

 Federal Direct Stafford/Ford Loans (Direct Subsidized Loans),